Alexander Otroschenkov: Elections of 2010 and prison sentence

-The trial lasted from March 1 to March 2.
+The trial lasted from 1 March to 2 March.
 It was in the court for the Frunzenski district of Minsk.
 The judge was Cherkas Tatsiana Stanislavauna and the prosecutor was Tatsiana Maladtsova.
 Atroshchankau's trial was held at the same time as Aliaksandr Malchanau and Dzmitry Novik.

-On March 2, Atroshchankau was sentenced to four years in prison.
+On 2 March, Atroshchankau was sentenced to four years in prison.
 The Human Rights Centre Viasna wrote that the sentence was "politically motivated and unlawful".
 It also claimed that the evidence against Atroshchankau and others did not show any violation of article 293.

 At the time of his arrest he was a student of International Law (Международное право) at the European Humanities University.
-The University said that it would work to help him with his education despite the circumstances.
+The university said that it would work to help him with his education despite the circumstances.

-On 14 September 2011 Atroshchankau was released along with 10 other political prisoners by a resolution of the president.
+On 14 September 2011 Atroshchankau was released along with ten other political prisoners by a resolution of the president.
 According to Atroshchankau, he did not appeal for a release.